Jianningli/autoimplant/README.md

 * can generalize well to varied defects (defects shape, position).
 * the subtraction of the defective skull from the completed skull usually won't yield the desired implant without further post- processing.

 ![alt text](https://github.com/Jianningli/autoimplant/blob/master/images/illustration.png "Logo Title Text 1")

 ### Data
 The training and testing set can be found at the AutoImplant challenge website (https://autoimplant.grand-challenge.org/).
+The challenge provides 100 data pairs for training and 100 for testing.
+An additional 10 test data are provided for the evaluation of the algorithms robustness.

 ### Codes
 The codes run through <ins>Python '3.6.8' with tensorflow '1.4.0' on win10 with GTX Nvidia 1070 GPU</ins>.
 Other python and tensorflow versions have not been tested.